Savio-Sou/noir-benchmarks/README.md

 Detailed results are available in the [`results`](./results/) folder.

+A Noir user flow typically starts from developers compiling and distributing the compiled artifacts as a part of their applications to users, where users then execute the application and prove their execution.
+Execute and Prove times combined hence represents what application users are expected to experience when interacting with applications built with Noir.

+The "Execute + Prove Time"s above were gathered through running `nargo prove`, which not only does execution and proving but also additional minor tasks that might contribute to the differences between simply summing "Execute" and "Prove" times up.

 ## Run it yourself

 To gather your own results, [install Nargo](https://noir-lang.org/getting_started/nargo_installation) and run from the project root: